AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

    >[!NOTE]
    >
-   >The package copies your `/m2-hotfixes` directory to the root of the target project on `composer install`.
-Since the cloud deployment scripts apply `/m2-hotfixes` after `composer install`, they will find your patches from this package in the main project and install all of them.
+   >The `centralized-patcher` package copies the contents of the `/m2-hotfixes` directory into the m2-hotfixes directory of the target project on `composer install`.
+Since the cloud deployment scripts apply m2-hotfixes after `composer install`, all hotfixes are installed by the deployment mechanism.

 1. Define the quality patches to install in the `quality-patches` attribute.